oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 an executable (e.g. a script, an executable program, an image), a configuration file or data file, or something that might be needed so that another executable can run (e.g. a library).
-Artifacts can be of different types, for example EJBs or python scripts.
+Artifacts can be of different types, for example Ansible playbooks or python scripts.
 The content of an artifact depends on its **artifact type**.
 Typically, descriptive metadata (such as properties) will also be provided along with the artifact.
 This metadata might be needed by an orchestrator to properly process the artifact, for example by describing the appropriate execution environment.

 ## 3.5 Workflows